MattPereira/Buildfolio/README.md

 ```

 3. Set env vars as instructed by `packages/nextjs/.env.example`
-4. Edit the `packages/nextjs/buildfolio.config.js` file with your own personal information
+4. Edit the `packages/nextjs/buildfolio.config.js` file with your own information
-   1. `ensName` is used to fetch ens records that are used for content of the `Landing` component
-   2. `buidlGuidlWalletAddress` is used to send request to BuidlGuidl server that responds with all published builds
-   3. `achievementNftsInfo` is used to send request to alchemy nft API endpoint that retrieves collection data
 5. Deploy to Vercel

 ```